Perfumes

 3. Perfume loves to sit on moisturised skin, so trying a little petroleum jelly on your pulse points before you spray your perfume will help with its longevity.

 4. Many people insist on holding the bottle in front of them as if they are spraying an air freshener.
-When applying perfume, it’s essential to choose the right points, which are the pulse points.
+When applying perfume, it’s essential to choose the right points: the pulse points.

 These warm points will help your fragrance sit for longer on the skin.